Canon eos 6D vs Nikon D750 Comparison:

 Landscape Photography:

-Cameras used for landscape photography frequently have specialized abilities since they are frequently mounted on tripods for too lengthy exposures for handled photography.
+Cameras used for landscape photography frequently have specialized abilities since they are commonly mounted on tripods for lengthy exposures for handled photography.

 The most crucial elements are frequent resolution, build quality, weatherproofing, and total size rather than burst modes or superior focusing.